 Please note: Delaware law provides for the commissioning of Delaware electronic notaries.
 The State of Delaware is not issuing electronic notary commissions at this time.
 The questions and answers below pertain to traditional paper notaries only.

 There are different types of Notaries Public with different requirements.
-Please click the “How to Apply for a Notary Commission” link on the home page or left navigation menu for more information.
+Please click the “How to Apply for a Notary Commission” link on the home page or in the top “Services” menu for more information.
 Effective October 11, 2010, all notary applications and renewals must be submitted using the online system.

 The new online system was designed to provide faster, more efficient service to notaries and notary applicants.
 The process of applying, approving and issuing the commission will be more efficient and the online system will be available 24 hours a day, seven days a week, except for maintenance down-times.
 Commission certificates will be electronically signed and issued via email, thereby eliminating the cumbersome signature process and mailing time.
 Once an application is approved, the commission certificate will literally be issued within minutes.

 The notary profile has been designed into the new system to allow the notary to track application status, manage information and renew commissions.
 For example, if a notary moves or changes employers, the notary will be able to log into the profile and make the change.
 In addition, notaries will be able to easily renew commissions by logging into their profiles.
 Instead of submitting an entirely new application, the current information will be displayed and the notary will simply review and update current information as needed, then submit and pay for the renewal online.
 Notaries and applicants will also be able to track the status of the applications.